-Franz J. Himpsel received a Diplom in Physics at the University of Munich with a thesis in quantum electrodynamics under F. Bopp.
-After a summer at CERN he went to Munich for a PhD in condensed matter physics 1976/77 with W. Steinmann.
-As postdoc he joined D.E.
-Eastman at IBM Yorktown Heights in 1977 to work on surface science with synchrotron radiation.
+Franz J. Himpsel received his Diplom in Physics in 1973 at the University of Munich with a thesis in quantum electrodynamics under F. Bopp.
+After a summer at CERN/ISR he switched to condensed matter physics, working with W. Steinmann in Munich while using synchrotron radiation from DESY.
+After receiving his PhD in 1976/77 he joined D.E.
+Eastman at IBM Yorktown Heights for research in surface science with synchrotron radiation.
 He became staff member in 1980, manager in 1982, and senior manager in 1985, heading the Surface Physics Department.
 In 1995 he moved to the Physics Department of the UW Madison as full professor, where he also served as the Scientific Director of the Synchrotron Radiation Center (SRC) from 1997 to 2002.
+He became professor emeritus in 2015 but remains active in research.

 Fellowship by the German Studienstiftung as undergraduate and PhD student